What Can Be Used To Douse A Fire

 2. Foam

 Foam extinguishing agents are designed to combat Class A and Class B fires.
-They work by creating a barrier between the fuel and the oxygen supply, effectively smothering the fire.
+Which means they work by creating a barrier between the fuel and the oxygen supply, effectively smothering the fire.
 Foam also has cooling properties, which help to reduce the temperature of the fuel.

 • Mechanism: Smothering and cooling.